sherdooh/mern_blog_frontend/README.md

 ## Feedback

 We appreciate your feedback!
-If you encounter any issues or have suggestions for improvement, please open an [Issue](link-to-issues) or reach out to us through our [Contact Page](link-to-contact).
+If you encounter any issues or have suggestions for improvement, please open  reach out to us through my mail Sherkiplah@gmail.com

 Thank you for your interest in our Health Blog Website (Front-end) project!